Adding Students

 Text-To-Speech

 Indicates availability of Text-to-Speech (TTS) for all tests in the indicated subject.
+Reads test questions, answer sets, and stimuli.

 Translation (Glossary)